jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 	- run Eclipse and go -> File -> New -> Project
 	- Select 'Java Project' click next.
 	- Enter 'eclipse-cheatsheets-to-dita-to-pdf' in the Project Name field
 	- Un-check location checkbox and enter in the parent folder of the project.
-	- In project layout select the 'Use project folder as root for sources and class files' radio button and then click next -
+In project layout select the 'Use project folder as root for sources and class files' radio button and then click next.

 2.  - right click on build1.xml and select -> Run As -> Ant Build
 	- this should run and re-create the DITA XML output in the 'dita-output' directory.
 There should be five DITA files, one parent Ditamap and 4 task files with the Ditamap at the root of the output folder with task files nested together in the sub folder 'dita'.